 All tutors must disclose any convictions or cautions they may have to Tutorful, including any criminal convictions or cautions received at any time after having registered a tutor account on the Website and for as long as the Tutor remains registered.

 If your DBS certificate discloses information, Tutorful will consider the following factors before making a decision regarding the application:

-- Where the conviction is relevant to the position as a private tutor
+- Where the caution or conviction is relevant to the position as a private tutor

 - The seriousness of any offence or other matter revealed